tasmirz/EyeWear/README.md

 1. Authenticate with the server (RSA challenge/response).
 2. Pull queued filenames, upload them via REST, and print the OCR text.
-3. Receive Gemini summaries (logged by the server and included in the JSON response).
+3. Receive Gemini Markdown refinements (logged by the server and included in the JSON response).

 Increase verbosity with `--log-level DEBUG` if you want to inspect full payloads.
 Press `Ctrl+C` to stop once the queue is empty.